utelecon/utelecon.github.io/en/articles/goodnotes-writing/index.md

 <img src="pic25.jpeg">
 </figure>

-The Text tool allows you to insert text using the keyboard.
+The Text Tool allows you to insert text using the keyboard.

 <figure>
 <img src="pic26.jpeg">